Estrup cabinet

 The Estrup cabinet was the government of Denmark from 11 June 1875 to 7 August 1894.
-It replaced the Fonnesbech Cabinet and was succeeded by the Reedtz-Thott Cabinet on 7 August 1894.
+It replaced the Fonnesbech cabinet and was succeeded by the Reedtz-Thott cabinet on 7 August 1894.
 It is the longest sitting government in Danish history.

 List of ministers and portfolios

-Some of the terms in the table begin end after 7 August 1894 because the minister was in the Reedtz-Thott cabinet as well.
+Some of the terms in the table end after 7 August 1894 because the minister was in the Reedtz-Thott cabinet as well.